CS50DartmouthWI25/cs50-dev/README.md

 You cannot connect to Thayer's Linux servers unless you are connected to the Dartmouth campus network; if you are off campus, connect your laptop to Dartmouth's [VPN](https://services.dartmouth.edu/TDClient/1806/Portal/KB/?CategoryID=13404).

-* Create a new, empty, public repo `cs50-dev` in the term-specific cs50 org (like `cs50spring2021`).
+* Create a new, empty, public repo `cs50-dev` in the term-specific CS50 GitHub organization (`CS50DartmouthWI25`).
-* Copy its clone address, which will look something like `git@github.com:cs50spring2021/cs50-dev.git`
+* Copy its clone address (which will look something like `git@github.com:CS50DartmouthWI25/cs50-dev.git`)
-* Clone it here, and give it a name, e.g.,
+* Clone it here, and give it a name, e.g., `student-repo`, as follows:
   ```
-  git clone git@github.com:cs50spring2021/cs50-dev.git student-repo
+  git clone git@github.com:CS50DartmouthWI25/cs50-dev.git student-repo
   ```
 * Edit `_README.md` to paste that clone address (search for @CHANGEME).
 This file will become the README in the student repo.